 HOW – The Scout Method

 The learning process is achieved through a unique method of delivery.

 Throughout the scouting journey, scouts experience working as a member of a small-team or patrol, as a member of a larger unit made up of a number of scouts in the same section, and as an individual.

 Scouts Australia endeavours to keep the cost of Scouting minimal.
 Each youth member pays an annual branch membership fee to their branch, and group fees paid directly to their Group.
 From time to time there may be an extra charge to cover activities or special events such as a camp, holiday or Jamboree.

-Many Scouting groups have provisions for members and their families experiencing financial difficulties – for more information speak to your Group Leader or Section Leader.
+Many Scout groups have provisions for members and their families experiencing financial difficulties – for more information speak to your Group Leader or Section Leader.